heythem500/SkyHero-Monitor/README.md

 - Real-time bandwidth tracking
 - Daily, weekly, and monthly usage reports
 - Per-device analytics and quota alerts
+- Per-device summary screenshots with charts and key stats
+- Smart groups to combine and compare multiple devices
 - Lightweight web interface with responsive design
 - Zero cloud reliance — all data stays on your router
 - Simple installation and maintenance